 This review examines the effectiveness of the concept used by Power Legs Massager to help determine if it's right for you.

-The first study we came across was published in 2014 in the Journal of Clinical and Diagnostic Research.
-The study focuses on vibration therapy as a solution for delayed-onset muscle soreness that athletes and non-athletes experience.
+A study published in 2014 in the Journal of Clinical and Diagnostic Research focuses on vibration therapy as a solution for delayed-onset muscle soreness that athletes and non-athletes experience.

 This muscle soreness, the study says, can result from a variety of conditions, some of which are related to aging.
 Decreased mobility can lead to leg muscles that get sore quicker because they aren’t used to basic tasks like walking and lifting.

 The research concludes that vibration therapy can help your muscles through “improved range of motion and increased blood flow under the skin, muscular strength, power and development.”